Communications and Marketing

 We do our best to publicize your news and events on and off campus.
 The sooner we have the full details the more quickly we can send them to the online news platforms.
-Although we cannot guarantee your event or news item will be featured on a given news site, it’s always our goal, and we will do our best to meet your expectations.
-To begin, fill out one of these forms:
+Although we cannot guarantee your event or news item will be featured on a given news site, we will do our best to meet your expectations.
+Think your item deserves special attention?
+Contact Liz Libby to discuss.

 Our priority is to support the marketing needs of the offices of admissions and alumni and development.
 Having said that, if you need photos taken during work hours, we can generally accommodate you.
 However, if you need a photographer during the evening or weekend, and it doesn’t support admissions or alumni/development, then we recommend you photograph it yourself with your own camera or smartphone.
 You can also borrow a camera from the Brown Technology Resource Center.
 Read their lending policy here.

 As with our photo policy (above), we create videos to support the marketing goals of the offices of admissions and alumni and development.
 As a general rule, the Office of Communications and Marketing does not produce videos highlighting a single department or program.
 If you have an idea for a video that you think showcases the College, pitch it to Liz Libby.

 If you want the entire campus to know about your news or event, here’s an idea: DON’T SEND AN EMAIL TO EVERYONE ON CAMPUS.
 Why not, you ask?
 Very few students read campus emails anymore, unless they’re from, say, their professor.
 Moreover, faculty and staff at times complain about their inbox getting clogged with irrelevant emails from well-meaning colleagues.
 If you want to get the word out about your event, news, or announcement, fill out one of the forms below and we’ll add them to the Forest gateway and the Weekly News from the Forest:

 Tips for getting people to read your email: